Alexander-W-Mercer/WorldofBitsD3/PLAN.md

 - [x] Replace the rectangles to be around the player
 - [x] use loops to draw a whole grid of cells on the map
 - [x] make a radius circle that shows the area that's clickable within for the player
-- [ ] make a list that holds data points associated with each grid
+- [ ] make only tiles clickable that are within the green circle
-- [ ] visually show those points.
+- [ ] visually display how many points each tile has within them.
-- [ ] make them clickable
+- [ ] make the tiles clickable
+- [ ] make tiles not able to drop below 0 of itself
-- [ ] Make the tokens randomly generate with the luck-style points
+- [ ] adjust the generating numbers with the luck-style points to have something that fits better

 ## D3.b